thatblindgeye/screenreader-outputs/basic html tags/general_basic_tags.md

 **Screen reader:** "An h one tag heading level one."

-**Note:** The screen reader announced the other remaining 5 h tags similarly.
+**Example Notes:** The screen reader announced the other remaining 5 heading tags similarly ("an h two tag heading level two", etc.).

 <br><br>